AmirrezaFarnamTaheri/StreamlineVPN/docs/architecture.md

 # Architecture Overview

-The VPN Subscription Merger follows a modular, event-driven architecture designed for high performance and scalability.
+The StreamlineVPN system follows a modular, event-driven architecture designed for high performance and scalability.

 ## System Architecture